Why isn't the data I posted to the pipeline loaded to the database?

 NOTE: If you need a host with a static IP address, you can use the host name of static.pipeline.openbridge.io .

 I need to whitelist your IP address for our egress firewall rules.
-What should I use?
+What do you think I should use?

-If your network blocks outbound connections and requires whitelisting the servers internal resources will connect with you can use these two IP address:
+If your network blocks outbound connections and requires whitelisting, the server's internal resources will connect with you can use these two IP addresses:

 54.210.33.66